 The use of a French sounding alias such as Mme.
 Michaud was a common ploy used by American newspapers to increase a beauty column’s credibility with their readers.
 It also enabled the newspaper to maintain a column after the original writer had left.

 A second unanswered question concerns Maurer’s connection to the McIntosh Battery and Optical Company.
 It is possible that the company approached the newspaper for a suitable writer and Ruth Maurer was chosen.
 However, first contact may have been made by Maurer herself.
-In 1901, she patented a depurator (Patent No. 680,723) and may have approached the McIntosh company to make it given that they were close by in Chicago.
+In 1901, she patented a depurator (Patent No. 680,723) and may have approached the McIntosh company, which was based in Chicago, to make it.

 The book covered a wide variety of topics including: the structure of the skin; the manufacture of skin creams; the use of some cosmetics; how to massage; treatments for skin, hair, nails, feet, hands, teeth and the body; common skin complaints such as blackheads, pimples, freckles and wrinkles; electrical treatments; as well as diet, exercise, weight gain and weight loss and was generally well received by medical journals.